sergei-mironov/git-powercommit/README.md

 ===============

-This repo contains the end-user [shell script](./git-powercommit) implementing `git powercommit` command for commiting and pushing the changes to your Git repository.
+This repo contains the end-user [shell script](./git-powercommit) implementing `git powercommit` command for committing and pushing the changes to your Git repository.
 The script uses meaningless commit messages, performs pulls/stashes as required and supports git submodules.
 Thus we try to automate a typical work scenario of a lazy developer.

-**Disclamer: the Author tried to make this script clean and simple and even provided a [test](./test.sh).
+**Disclaimer: the Author tried to make this script clean and simple and even provided a [test](./test.sh).
 But you know, Git is a complex thing, something may not work as expected.
 Use this script at your own risk.**